lf-lang/rfcs/text/0002-rfc-process.md

 repository contains all accepted (active) RFCs.
 To propose a new feature, you draft a design document following our [template](0000-template.md) and open a pull request to ask for comments.
 The PR will be reviewed by the stakeholders and other interested parties.
-You help to build a consensus and incorporate concerns or suggestions in the document.
+You help to address concerns and incorporate suggestions in the document.
 At some point, we will decide to merge the PR, in which case the RFC becomes active, or close the PR, in which case the RFC is rejected.
 In either case, the PR discussion captures the rationale and explanation of the decision.

 #### Drafting an RFC